Learn how to generate random numbers in WarpScript. Very useful to generate random Time Series for synthetic test datasets.

 - in a deterministic way

 If you want to learn more about WarpScript, you can check out the article series on Thinking in WarpScript.

 Sharing engineering data across a big company is a big challenge.
-Pushing your datas in a Warp 10 time series database is an elegant solution!
+Pushing your data in a time series database is an elegant solution!

 It is time go back to the basis.
 Extract data within a geographical area.